metauni/metauni.github.io/slt/align.md

 ## Programs as Constructions

-Under the Curry-Howard correspondence we learn how to think about programs as *constructions*, or to put it differently, as build up from deduction rules in logic.
+Under the Curry-Howard correspondence we learn how to think about programs as *constructions*, or to put it differently, as built up from deduction rules in logic.
 If we have the spectroscope, and we can use it to probe the phase structure of the final parameter, and if that matches up with the formation of concepts by external probes, then we can think of the final parameter as being *assembled* from the "subatomic pieces" / representations encountered during each phase transition.

 **Work to be done:**